Skip to content

 WHICH COURT?

 The matter of driving whilst disqualified will typically be finalised in the Local Court.
-At Benjamin Leonardo – The Defenders, we are heavily involved in the Traffic Offenders Intervention Program and therefore display extensive knowledge in traffic related offences.
+At Essere – The Defenders, we are heavily involved in the Traffic Offenders Intervention Program and therefore display extensive knowledge in traffic related offences.
 As a leading traffic lawyers in Sydney with numerous award wins and a 90% success rate, clients can be confident in our team’s dedication to achieve the best possible outcomes, regardless of the Court that your matter is finalised in.

 Contact our criminal lawyers now for a consultation.